gboeing/ppd534/syllabus/readme.md

   - 20%: final group project
   - 10%: active participation in classroom/Slack and team work

 See the schedule below for due dates.
 Submit everything via Blackboard.
-Reading responses are due by 13:59:00 pacific time and group assignments/projects are due by 23:59:00 pacific time on their due dates.
-We will grant you a 24 hour, no questions asked, grace period to submit late without penalty.
-The submission window closes completely after this grace period and no further submissions will be accepted or graded.
+Assignments are due by 23:59:00 pacific time on their stated due dates.
+Late submissions are deducted 25% per day late.
 Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT well before it is due.
-It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm complete successful submission in the system.
+It is solely the student's responsibility to ensure that all submissions have gone through on time, so please doubly confirm complete successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.
+Note that late final project submissions will not be accepted or graded.

-Grades in this course reflect your demonstrated understanding of and competency with the material.
-They do not necessarily reflect the amount of time or effort you put in (consider: if the course were easy for you and you quickly completed the assignments perfectly, you wouldn't want a D just because you didn't have to expend much effort).
-Grades also account for your adherence to the assignments' instructions and your peers' performance given the same instructions and time.
+Grades in this course reflect how you have demonstrated and communicated your understanding of and competency in the material.
+They account for your adherence to the assignments' instructions and your peers' performance given the same instructions and time.
+Grades do not necessarily reflect the amount of time or effort you put in, because we cannot observe you 24 hours a day to monitor your time and effort.
+If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and consider seeking tutoring.
 Grades are non-negotiable.
 You can expect them to be posted within two weeks of the assignment's due date.

 Group exercises leverage your diversity of skills and life experiences.
 We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination and delegation are challenging but these are necessary professional skills.
 Organize, collaborate, and communicate proactively with one another.
 There will be a formal group peer review at the end of the semester to help me assign participation grades.